-The function of the Schmidt® abrasive blaster is to provide a mixture of dry abrasive and compressed air to a blast nozzle.
+The function of the Schmidt[®] Mini M-Series Abrasive Blaster is to provide a mixture of dry abrasive and compressed air to a blast nozzle.
 The abrasive blast stream through the blast nozzle is used for removing rust, paint, or other unwanted surface defects.
 After abrasive blasting, the surface is ready for new paint or coating.

-An abrasive blaster is one of a group of components used in an abrasive blasting job.
+The Mini M-Series Abrasive Blaster is one of a group of components used in an abrasive blasting job.
 The typical components are an air compressor, moisture removal device, an abrasive blaster, blast hose, a blast nozzle, operator personal protective equipment, and blast abrasive.
 See Figure 4.1.

-The blast abrasive is loaded into the abrasive blaster through the abrasive inlet at the top of the blaster.
+The blast abrasive is loaded into the abrasive blaster through a top fill port.
 All the compressed air must be removed from inside the abrasive blaster before it can be filled with abrasive.
-The abrasive can be bag loaded, or loaded from a Schmidt storage hopper.
-To begin blasting, the abrasive inlet is closed and the abrasive blaster is filled with compressed air from the air compressor.
-Since moisture creates problems in the blast operation, it is common for the compressed air to be fed through a moisture removal device, such as a Schmidt AirPrep System.
-The air pressure in the abrasive blast vessel is equal to the air pressure in the blast hose where it connects at the metering valve.
+The abrasive can be bag loaded, or loaded from a hopper or recovery device.
+To begin blasting the fill port popup valve is manually closed and the abrasive blaster is filled with compressed air from the air compressor.
+Since moisture creates problems in the blast operation, it is common for the compressed air to be fed through a moisture removal device, such as a Schmidt Air Prep System.
+The air pressure in the abrasive blast vessel is equal to the air pressure in the blast hose where it connects at the TeraValveTM XLTM.
 This equal pressure is needed to allow the blast abrasive to flow downward by gravity.
-The abrasive flow is controlled by the metering valve at the bottom of the blaster.
-From the metering valve the blast abrasive flows into the blast air stream and through the blast hose.
-The speed of blast air and abrasive mixture is greatly increased by the blast nozzle onto the work surface.
-The high speed of the air and abrasive is what gives it the energy to blast rust and paint off of surfaces.
+The abrasive flow is controlled by the abrasive TeraValveTM at the bottom of the blaster.
+At this point, the blast abrasive flows into the blast an other work surface.
+The speed of blast air and abrasive mixture is greatly increased by the blast rust and paint off of surfaces.
 The abrasive blast stream and the dust it creates are harmful; therefore, all blast operators must use personal protective equipment during the blast operation.